Nicobar Pigeon Facts

 - The first official recognition of the colorful Nicobar Pigeon as a distinct species, however, took place in 1758.
 At that time, the renowned Swedish naturalist Carl Linnaeus noted the fascinating bird in his updated Systema Naturae.

 - In modern times, the IUCN now lists it as Near Threatened, on its Red List of Threatened Species.
-For the moment, the animal faces several threats.
+For the moment, though, the animal faces several threats.
 Its most pressing danger nonetheless likely comes in the form of ongoing climate change.

 Nicobar Pigeon Physical Description